Ron Phillips Joins Sysco as Executive Vice President, Chief Human Resources Officer

-HOUSTON, April 29, 2021 (GLOBE NEWSWIRE) -- Sysco Corporation (NYSE:SYY) announced today that Ron Phillips will join the company as executive vice president and chief human resources officer, effective May 3, 2021.
+HOUSTON, April 29, 2021 (GLOBE NEWSWIRE) -- Sysco Corporation (:SYY) announced today that Ron Phillips will join the company as executive vice president and chief human resources officer, effective May 3, 2021.

 I am very pleased to welcome Ron to Sysco.
 He is a proven HR executive with more than 25 years of experience and a track record of leading high-performing teams and consistently delivering results and transformative change through people-first strategies, said Kevin Hourican, Syscos president and chief executive officer.
 His demonstrated expertise across a broad range of strategic functions, including people strategy development, diversity and inclusion, talent and performance management, culture-building and engagement uniquely position him to lead Syscos global HR organization as we continue to transform our company and further position Sysco as the employer of choice."